turri21/CDi_Senhor/README.md

 ### TODOs

+* Unify save file name (.chd and .cue and subfolder) https://github.com/MiSTer-devel/CDi_MiSTer/issues/11
+* Multi disc titles that share one NvRAM
+* "Lost Eden" is not booting (it is even booting on MAME!)
-* Lost Eden is not booting
+* "Christmas Country" is not booting
 * Coneheads shows black picture when trying to continue the movie
 * Addams Family Disc 2 crashes when opening menu
 * Top Gun Scan Mode / Fast Forward is unstable.
 Potential freeze